 When I first moved to New York after college, one of the things I loved most about the city was the incredible array of boutique fitness offerings.
 Categories of gyms and fitness programs I had never even heard of before– like aquacycling and megaformer Pilates– caught my interest.
 Previously, I was a runner, a yogi, and, when it made sense, a hiker and someone who would go on an occasional strenuous bike ride.
 But for the most part, it never occurred to me to try any of what I would later discover were the best workouts in NYC.
 I rarely took my exercise routine indoors, let alone to a fitness class.

 In New York City, however, discovering new ways to exercise became its own form of entertainment for me.
 Each week, and often multiple times a week, I would travel all over the city in pursuit of trying something new.
 I loved learning about proprioception, balance, and posture exercises.

 One of the coolest things about New York City is that it is consistently at the forefront of wellness.
-Restaurants here were catering to people who were dairy-free, paleo, gluten-free, and low sugar decades before anyone was even talking about these things– and the same is true in for the best NYC workouts.
+Restaurants here were catering to people who were dairy-free, paleo, gluten-free, and low sugar decades before anyone was even talking about these things– and the same is true of the best NYC workouts.

 In Manhattan, plyometrics reign supreme, and there are literally of hundreds amazing, innovative yoga studios around the city.
 Professional Broadway dancers and Ballerinas have founded some of the world’s most popular cult workouts from inside their tiny Manhattan apartments (see below).